Academic Catalog

 FINA 12500 Introduction to Personal Finance (NLA)

-A basic personal finance course, dealing with various aspects of individual financial decision making.
-Introduces financial investments, including stocks, bonds, and mutual funds and an overview of the individual income tax system.
-The fundamentals of personal financial statements, financing home and auto purchases, retirement planning, estate management, and insurance are also covered.
-Enrollment limited to non-business students.
+Introduces personal finance, dealing with various aspects of individual financial decision-making.
+Financial investments, including stocks, bonds, and mutual funds, and an overview of the individual income tax system.
+Fundamentals of personal financial statements, financing home and auto purchases, retirement planning, estate management, and insurance are also covered.
 (Y)

 FINA 20300 Financial Markets and Institutions (NLA)

-A broad introduction to the structure and operation of the U.S. financial system through examination of the major financial institutions, markets, and instruments that compose it.
-Emphasis is on the functions and interrelationships of these elements and on identifying various government institutions and regulations overseeing the system.
-Prerequisites: ECON 12100.
+Introduces the structure and operations of the U.S. financial system through examination of the economy and the major financial institutions, markets, and instruments that compose it.
+Emphasis on the functions and interrelationships of these elements and on identifying various government institutions and regulations overseeing the operation of the system.
+Focus on current or historical events that shape financial markets, financial institutions, and the economy.
+Prerequisites: ECON 12000.
 (F,S,Y)

 FINA 20400-20402 Mini-courses in Finance (NLA)